 The modern American diet, heavy on processed foods and full of chemicals, can literally make your gut sad, as studies find a link between digestive health and things like obesity and depression, explains Donna Gates, creator of the Body Ecology Diet.
 "Because gut bacteria metabolize heavy metals and other toxins, a robust inner ecology can help the body cleanse a little each day," she says.
 "When it comes to stool with a foul odor, often this is the result of years of toxic buildup or an unhealthy inner ecosystem."

-Avoid It: Gates recommends naturally probiotic-rich fermented foods to give your gut a healthier edge.
+Gates recommends naturally probiotic-rich fermented foods to give your gut a healthier edge.
 "Fermented foods and liquids can restore and maintain a healthy inner ecology," she explains.
-Eat living, cultured foods like real sauerkraut, kimchi, and kefir every day, and before long your stools will start smelling sweeter, she says.
+In addition to the 10 Foods That Help You Poop, eat living, cultured foods like real sauerkraut, kimchi, and kefir every day, and before long your stools will start smelling better, she says.

-Avoid It: Peering into the toilet bowl after a bowel movement is a good habit to cultivate--your poop can give you early warning signs of health problems.
-For instance?
-Broken-up, watery stools could signal a food intolerance, allergy, or infection.
-Color matters, too.
-Persistent red or black stools could signal ulcers, hemorrhoids, or another digestive ailment.
-For more details, check out Your Poop, Decoded at Women'sHealth.com.
+Peering into the toilet bowl after a bowel movement is a good habit to cultivate, because your poop can give you early warning signs of health problems.
+For instance, broken-up, watery stools could signal a food intolerance, allergy, or infection.
+Color matters, too, because persistent red or black stools could signal ulcers, hemorrhoids, or another digestive ailment.
+For more details, check out 7 Things Your Poop Says About You.